-The future of Employee Advocacy
+What`s the future of Employee Advocacy ?

 Having witnessed the rise of employee advocacy first-handedly,- and especially how our bold and brave customers have embraced the concept - I´ve noticed a change in both use areas, metrics and focus areas.
 Changes that potentially could promise for an even brighter future for employee advocacy!

 Firstly, we have seen a vast increase in companies implementing employee advocacy programs.
 And - while it used to be Comms being the main driver, HR is now speeding up, while Marketing is still lagging behind for some mysterious reason… The combo of Comm`s and HR are in my opinion a great cocktail, and it gives staggering results in employer branding, talent attraction and social recruitment.